1951 Cupa României final

 The 1951 Cupa României Final was the 14th final of Romania's most prestigious football cup competition.
-It was disputed between CCA București and Flacăra Mediaş, and was won by CCA București after a game with 4 goals.
+It was disputed between CCA București and Flacăra Mediaș, and was won by CCA București after a game with four goals.
 It was the third cup title in the history of CCA București.

-Flacăra Mediaş was the second club representing Divizia B which reached the Romanian Cup final, after CAM Timișoara which accomplished this in 1938.
+Flacăra Mediaș was the second club representing Divizia B which reached the Romanian Cup final, after CAM Timișoara which accomplished this in 1938.